skissler/Ct_SequentialInfections/README.md

 ## Reviews

-- [ ] Conduct restricted analysis, considdering only individuals with well-documented first and second infections
+- [ ] Conduct restricted analysis, considering only individuals with well-documented first and second infections
 - [ ] Complete editorial policy checklist
 - [ ] Complete reporting summary
 - [ ] Note in cover letter that sex/gender data were not systematically collected and so not analyzed